 Habitat ListTop of page

-Hosts/Species AffectedTop of page L. fulica is a polyphagous pest.
+A. fulica is a polyphagous pest.
 Its preferred food is decayed vegetation and animal matter, lichens, algae and fungi.
 However, the potential of the snail as a pest only became apparent after having been introduced around the world into new environments (Rees, 1950).
 It has been recorded on a large number of plants including most ornamentals, and vegetables and leguminous cover crops may also suffer extensively.
 The bark of relatively large trees such as citrus, papaya, rubber and cacao is subject to attack.
-There are reports of L. fulica feeding on hundreds of species of plants (Raut and Ghose, 1984).
+There are reports of A. fulica feeding on hundreds of species of plants (Raut and Ghose, 1984; Raut and Barker, 2002).
 Thakur (1998) found that vegetables of the genus Brassica were the most preferred food item from a range of various food plants tested.
 However, the preference for particular plants at a particular locality is dependent primarily on the composition of the plant communities, with respect to both the species present and the age of the plants of the different species (Raut and Barker, 2002).
 Crops in the Poaceae family (sugarcane, maize, rice) suffer little or no damage from A. fulica.

 Host Plants and Other Plants AffectedTop of page